jianghaizhi/DELL-Alienware-Aurora-R7-macOS/README.md

 I have no related devices, so I did not test the SD-Card reader, USB-C ports and HDMI ports.

-Killer 1535 Wifi+bluetooth card not work (need to be replaced)
+Killer 1535 Wifi+bluetooth card does not work (need to be replaced)

 # Installation:

+1. Following the general installation tutorial to install macOS.
+2. Install the Nvidia webdrive.
+3. Install the bluetooth drive for DW1830.
-Following the general installation tutorial and replace the default clover by this one.
+4. Replace the default clover by this one.

 # Issues
 ...